 THE CREATION OF COMPLEXITY ETHICS

 In the beginning, the universe was much simpler in that it was structurally less diverse.
 The universe started off as a simple and very hot plasma.
 This plasma was so hot that the particles, which make up much of our current universe, could not exist.
-The cooling of the universe allowed for the formation of the particles we associate with normal (baryonic) matter.
+The cooling of the universe allowed for the formation of the particles we associate with the observable universe.
 The number of different structures in the universe increased as time moved on.
 Eventually galaxies formed.
 The life cycles of these galaxies and stars manufactured an even greater diversity of energy forms, which make for an even greater number of different possible structural combinations and interactions.
 This in turn allowed for even more complex formations to exist in the universe, such as biological life.
 To sum it up, there is a basic movement in the universe that is a movement from lesser to greater complexity.

 This same movement from lesser to greater complexity is visible in the development of life on earth.
 The universe had increased in complexity enough for the formation of biological life to be possible on earth.
 The chemical complexity of the earth increased as our planet cooled down until the formation of amino acids was possible.
 These building blocks of life were part of the foundation for the appearance of life on earth, beginning with the simplest single cell life.
 Simpler forms of life lived on earth for millions of years, affecting the environment by doing things such as creating more oxygen, which made it possible to sustain even more complex forms of life.
 A process of evolving increasingly complex life forms continued until the earth is filled with an extraordinary diversity of different life forms that make this planet incredibly more complex than the environment of the earth was in the absence of life.